Quick Summary

 Where Ghori conspired against the Ghaznavids in Punjab, Prithviraj’s neighbors kept him preoccupied.
 By 1186, the Ghurids overtook Punjab from under the Ghaznivids’ noses.
 Two caliber-worthy battles arose between Ghori and Chauhan.
 The epicenter of their rivalry was the hunger for political expansion.
 Another point of conflict was the territory of Tabarhinda.

 Ghori’s undertaking of India’s most important fort, Bathinda, sparked the first battle.
 Prithviraj Chauhan III prepared his troops to march into the battlefield.
 Ghurid started strong with their archers pelting widely scattered arrows.
 Prithviraj Chauhan’s full-throttle move caught Ghori off-guard.
 Prithviraj Chauhan strategized in pure Rajput candor of close-quarter battling.
 Ghori’s ranks, formation, and commanders collapsed.
-He lost the first battle of Tarain in the Muhammad Ghori and Prithviraj Chauhan war.
+He lost the first battle of Tarain in the Mohammad Ghori and Prithviraj Chauhan war.

 Muhammad of Ghor did not let his first defeat hinder him.
 He used the Rajput’s offer of a truce to deceive them.
 He attacked Prithviraj Chauhan’s troops at daybreak.
 In this battle, Ghori switched combat tactics.
 He feigned retreat.
 The Rajputs diverted their attention and forces to the retreating units.
 The Ghurids sprung the element of surprise and defeated Prithviraj Chauhan.